Toenail Fungus Treatment Side Effects: A Complete Guide to Risks and Safety (2026)

 When to Call a Doctor: Red Flags and Safety Monitoring

-The American Academy of Dermatology (AAD) advises patients to be aware of their body's response to any new medication.
-Do not wait for your next appointment if you experience any of the following while on oral antifungals:
+If you do choose to take an oral antifungal, you must be vigilant about monitoring for potential side effects.
+The American Academy of Dermatology (AAD) advises patients to be aware of their body's response.
+Contact your doctor immediately if you experience any of the following while on oral antifungals:

 • Signs of Liver Distress: